 fn=5926.25 MHz+n-50×2.5 MHz, 50≤n≤249, in the UNII-5 band.

-The ERDEVs may configure all channels 0-249, or an arbitrary subset of channels 0-249 to be included in the NbaChannelAllowList as described in 1.4.2.
-The ERDEVs may use the channel switching mechanisms described in 1.4.3 with the resulting list of allowed channels.
+The HRP-ARDEVs may configure all channels 0-249, or an arbitrary subset of channels 0-249 to be included in the NbaChannelAllowList as described in section 1.5.2.
+The HRP-ARDEVs may use the channel switching mechanisms described in section 1.5.3 with the resulting list of allowed channels.

 NBA listen before talk (LBT)

-If LBT is required before a transmission in the corresponding operating band (referring to [4]), a transmitter shall perform LBT in advance of the start of the expected transmission.
+If LBT is required before a transmission in the corresponding operating band, or LBT is implemented for coexistence with IEEE 802.11 in a frequency band where regulations do not require LBT, then a transmitter shall perform LBT in advance of the start of the expected transmission.
 If the performed LBT cannot warrant the transmission at the beginning of the ranging slot, the transmitter shall not commence the transmission.

-NB radios according to 2.3. qualify as FBE according to [3] with a fixed frame period (FFP) equal to the NBA-MMS-UWB ranging slot length.
-In accordance with 4.3.6 [3], the NB radio shall perform a CCA for at least 9us before any attempt to transmit in the allocated NB channel and ranging slot.
-The EDT for CCA shall be considered as -75dBm/MHz in accordance with 4.4.6.3.3 [3].
-After completing the CCA, if the channel is assessed clear, the NB radio shall start transmission no later than 16us after completing the CCA.
-If the channel is assessed occupied, the radio shall skip NB transmission for the current ranging block.
-The following figure shows the application of CCA for a two-sided packet exchange in two consecutive ranging slots between the initiator and responder, as needed during ranging control phase.
-The LBT scheme is depicted in Figure 1.3.2.1.
+NB radios qualify as frame-based equipment (FBE) according to [3] with a fixed frame period (FFP) equal to the NBA-UWB MMS ranging slot length.
+In accordance with 4.3.6 [3], the NB radio shall perform a CCA for at least 9 µs before any attempt to transmit in the allocated NB channel and ranging slot.
+The energy detection threshold (EDT) for CCA shall be considered as -75dBm/MHz in accordance with 4.4.6.3.3 [3].
+After completing the CCA, if the channel is assessed as clear, the NB radio shall start transmission no later than 16 µs after completing the CCA.
+If the channel is assessed as occupied, the radio shall skip NB transmission for the current ranging block.
+The following figure shows the application of CCA for a two-sided packet exchange in two consecutive ranging slots between the initiator and responder, as needed during control phase.
+The LBT scheme is depicted in Figure 1.4.2.1.

-Figure 1.3.2.1 – NB LBT
+Figure 1.4.2.1 – NB LBT

 LBT shall be applied to NB channels 50-249 according to regulatory constraints.
-LBT may be applied to all NB channels 0-249 in the absence of regulatory constraints, for example, to improve QoS and coexistence with other shared spectrum radio.
+LBT may be applied to all NB channels 0-249 in the absence of regulatory constraints, for example, to improve QoS and coexistence with other shared spectrum radio, like IEEE 802.11.

-NBA-MMS-UWB channel switching
+NBA-UWB MMS channel switching

 Overview

 NBA-UWB aggregates different properties of narrowband and UWB radio PHYs and application of the MAC protocols in shared spectrum in coexistence with 802.11 PHY and MAC.
-Since NB communication uses only a fraction of the available spectrum for transmission, a frequency diversity achieving method is defined here to assure robust NB access and mitigate the impact of NB fading.
+Since NB communication uses only a fraction of the available spectrum for transmission, a frequency diversity achieving method is defined here to ensure robust NB access and mitigate the impact of NB fading.

-1.4.2 defines a list-based mechanism to coordinate a set of NB channels that can be used by the initiator and the responder for NB channel access.
-1.4.3 defines a mechanism to dynamically switch among the coordinated NB channels between successive ranging blocks.
+Section 1.5.2 defines a list-based mechanism to coordinate a set of NB channels that can be used by the initiator and the responder for NB channel access.
+Section 1.5.3 defines a mechanism to dynamically switch among the coordinated NB channels between successive ranging blocks.

 Depending on the NB channel in use, band specific regulatory rules may apply.
-1.3.2 defines the LBT protocol to be applied for NB channels 0-49 (UNII-3), and NB channels 50-249 (UNII-5).
+Section 1.4.2 defines the LBT protocol to be applied for NB channels 0-49 (UNII-3), and NB channels 50-249 (UNII-5).
 The LBT protocol shall be applied by initiator and responder independently in each transmission slot, even if the same channel is used consecutively.

 NBA channel lists